Australia take first SailGP Series win with GBR third

 After a poor start, Australia SailGP Team with Tom Slingsby at the helm clawed its way through the fleet to again dictate from the front.

-Australia’s fourth race win came easily in the end, and Fletcher brought the Great Britain SailGP team accross the finish in second, their best result of the series
+Australia’s fourth race win came easily in the end, with China of Phil Robertson taking second and Japan in third place.

-Japan SailGP were third across the finish line, Nathan Outteridge’s fifth podium finish as helm of the Japanese F50.
+While Fletcher brought the Great Britain SailGP team accross the finish in fifth and an overall podium third place finish.

 Post-race Tom Slingsby said, “We were able to extend at the finish.
 We were sailing really good pace we thought, and couldn’t drop them.
 That was a great race by them.
 When we’ve been leading we’ve been hard to catch.”